sollecitom/software-product-development-blog/content/posts/2023/2023-11-03-burnout-controversial-take.md

 Others, having been robbed of their intrinsic motivation, try to achieve self-actualization through recognition (bonuses, career advancement, etc.).
 They work hard, play the game, and do anything to advance.
 They also hate their job, but gain satisfaction from being recognised.
 They inevitably either run out of steam at some point, or leave the company for a promotion elsewhere.
 These people are also not good for a company.

 And last, some other folks abandon all hope that doing meaningful work is even possible.
 They get angry and things and people, hate their job, their company, and their co-workers, and stop caring about anything really.
 This last type of burned-out people tend to stay in the company, as they're disillusioned enough not to believe it could be better anywhere else.
 As a company with aspirations, you also shouldn't want these people.

+There are three components that must co-exist, for this need to be met:

+1. The work must be in pursuit of something meaningful.
+2. The person must feel their work contributes to advancing the company towards the meaningful objective.
+3. The work must exercise the person fully, stretch their limits and, as a consequence, develop them.

+They're all are important, and all are suffering more and more these days.
+Finding a job where these aspects co-exist is becoming increasingly harder, across many professions, and definitely in software product development.

+About the meaning of work, it's increasingly rare for companies to aim at greatness, to tackle important problems, to advance society and the human condition.

+TODO

 - types of burnout: frenetic, under-challenged, worn-out
 - add that the actual impact of burnout is a lot worse, as banks think of productivity as people doing what they're told quickly and efficiently, as opposed to people bringing their whole self into work, telling the company what to do, and shaping both the work and how the work works